ch4r10t33r/ERCs/ERCS/erc-draft_LP_paymaster.md

   },
 ```

-###### `pm_getSupportedLiquidityTokens` Example Return Value
+###### `pm_getLiquidityAssets` Example Return Value

-Paymaster service MUST return a list of tokens which it supports along with the available balance
+Paymaster service MUST return a list of tokens which it supports along with the available liquidity

 ```json
   {